 Welcome, New Students!
-The sample schedules that follow are Examples/Possibilities based on several possible majors a student may pursue.
-Note that these are only Examples/Possibilities; other scheduling combinations are both possible and encouraged based on student interests.
-Not all possible majors, placement results, available courses, or experiences are represented in these Examples/Possibilities.
+The sample schedules that follow are based on several possible majors a student may pursue.
+Note that these are only examples or possibilities; other scheduling combinations are both possible and encouraged based on student interests.
+Not all possible majors, placement results, available courses, or experiences are represented in these samples.
 The sample schedules are meant to be guides to start conversations between students and advisors.
 We will spend some time during Wabash 101 talking about this document, and it will be a starting point for conversations you have with your advisor both on and after that day.